facebook/react-native-website/docs/getting-started.md

 #### 1. Install Android Studio

 [Download and install Android Studio](https://developer.android.com/studio/index.html).
 Choose a "Custom" setup when prompted to select an installation type.
-Make sure the boxes next to all of the following are checked:
+Make sure the boxes next to all the following are checked:

 <block class="native mac windows android" />